armentanoc/restaurantMenuAndOrdersCRUD/README.md

 </p>

 ## Overview

-This is a Java web application built with JSP (JavaServer Pages) for creating, updating, and deleting (CRUD) meals and restaurant orders.
-The project uses Apache Tomcat 9 as the web server and PostgreSQL as the embedded database.
+Welcome to Villa Eleganza, a Java web application crafted with JSP (JavaServer Pages) that empowers you to manage meals and restaurant orders effortlessly.
+Whether you're creating, updating, or deleting (CRUD), this application provides a seamless experience.
+Powered by Apache Tomcat 9 and PostgreSQL, it's a delightful journey into the world of culinary simplicity.

 ## Requirements

-Before running the application, ensure you have the following software installed:
+Before indulging in the culinary adventure, make sure you have the following ingredients ready:

 * Java Development Kit (JDK) 8 or later
 * <a href="https://tomcat.apache.org/download-90.cgi">Apache Tomcat 9</a>
 * <a href="https://www.enterprisedb.com/downloads/postgres-postgresql-downloads"> PostgreSQL Database</a>

 ## Getting Started

-Clone the repository:
+Clone the repository to kickstart your culinary journey:

 ```
 git clone https://github.com/armentanoc/restaurantMenuAndOrdersCRUD.git
 ```

-## Setting up the database and tables
+## Setting up the Database and Tables

 1. You need to create locally at PostgreSQL a database named `VillaEleganza`.
 2. Inside it, run the following script in Query Tool to create the `menu` and `orders` table:

 ```bash